Omikhleia/resilient.sile/examples/manual-styling/footnotes.md

-Note that the implementation is clever enough: if the footnote mark cannot be contained in that space (minus an extra figure width, so as to be safer and account for a punctuation etc.), then a the "after kern" value is inserted, so that the text of the footnote flows naturally.
+Note that the implementation is clever enough: if the footnote mark cannot be contained in that space (minus an extra figure width, so as to be safer and account for a punctuation etc.), then the "after kern" value is inserted, so that the text of the footnote flows naturally.

 Robert Bringhurst then declares: "Punctuation, apart from empty space, is not